WilliamRal/admin/pa4/pa4.md

 ## Extra Credit

 Extra credit is given to the groups that can add one or more of the following features to their websites.
 There is a 2% bonus for each of the features.
+As in the previous projects, extra credit will only go towards missed points on the project and not towards your overall course grade.

 * Implementing phrase queries.
 This requires modifying the inverted index so that it maintains position information.
 * Updating the index file in place: Upon modifying a caption, the user should be able to update the index file with the new caption, without reindexing the entire caption set.